next-exp/sw-docs/docs/source/dorothea.rst

 Workflow
 --------

-The workflow for *Dorothea* starts with a filter that removes all the peaks and events not satisfying the limits provided via configuration file.
+The workflow for *Dorothea* starts with a filter that removes the peaks not satisfying the limits provided via configuration file.
+The event is selected if and only if the number of remaining peaks falls in the range [s1_nmin, s1_nmax] and [s2_nmin, s2_nmax].
 Then, it proceeds to perform the point-like reconstruction.
 This algorithm collapses the whole S2 information into a single point, which has summarized information about S1 and S2, such as:

  * The *x* and *y* position are determined via a charge-weighted average (a.k.a. center of gravity or barycenter).
 This makes use of the so-called ``corona`` `algorithm <https://github.com/next-exp/IC/blob/8be75c65aa2e452eae4ce2e51494a58eab18a0d4/invisible_cities/reco/xy_algorithms.py#L61>`_, with the proper configuration to apply the barycenter computation.
  * The *z* coordinate is derived from the time difference between the maximum amplitude of the S1 and S2 considered, corrected by the drift velocity.
  * The energy is the integral under the PMT S2 peak using the bins above the threshold.
  * The charge is the integral under the SiPM S2 peak.
+A previous threshold has already been applied in the Irene city.

 .. _output: